ml6team/fondant/docs/blog/posts/2024-15-01|RAG_finetuning_with_Fondant.md

 language models (LLM) with specific knowledge.
 Optimizing a custom setup requires days to find the right set of parameters and system configuration.

-We have created an example use case to showcase how you can enhance your RAG setup by using Fondant.
+We have created an example use case to show how you can enhance your RAG setup by using Fondant.
 Checkout out the resources:

 - [GitHub repository](https://github.com/ml6team/fondant-usecase-RAG)